-After a few minutes Hal looks up, asking, “Would you and Julie like to earn some money?”
-She nods ‘yes.’
+After a few minutes Hal looks up while asking, “Would you and Julie like to earn some money?”
+She nods yes.
 “Good.
 Mother is having trouble hiring a full-time person to help clean the house.
 I said I should be able to get some girls to work part-time after school and some weekends.
-She’s agreed to let me organise it, but insists we pay proper rates and get all the proper legal approvals.”
+She’s agreed to let me organise it, but she insists we pay the proper rates and get all the proper legal approvals.”
 He pulls some papers out of his bag to hand them over.
 “You need to fill these in, and get your mother to sign them.
 We’ll get the rest sorted out.”
 Jenner slowly nods when she takes the papers while she thinks on how to get her mother to sign the forms.
 She smiles when she realises her mother will probably sign completed forms she thinks are from the school, and she now has to work out how to give that impression without lying to her.

-Later that day, on the bus home, Hal has a similar talk with the Smit girls, and hands them a bunch of papers, as well.
+Later that day, on the bus home, Hal has a similar talk with the Smit girls, and hands them a bunch of papers as well.

 Jenner and Julie arrive home from school at the same time.
 As per their current system Julie talks to their mother in the lounge room while Jenner takes the food through to the kitchen to put it away without their mother seeing it.
 After putting the food away Jenner sits down to complete the papers Hal gave her.
 A couple of hours later she and Julie prepare dinner.
 When it’s ready their mother gets up from her chair to stagger into the kitchen for dinner.

 After they’ve eaten, and their mother has sobered up a little, Jenner gets the papers out to place them on the table with a pen.
-She turns to her mother while she slides them across the table, saying, “I was given these papers at school today, and we need you to sign them.
+She turns to her mother while she slides them across the table, and says, “I was given these papers at school today, and we need you to sign them.
 They’re for Julie and me to do some extra stuff after school, so we’ll be home a bit later each day, once this starts.”

 Their mother drags the papers to her, and tries to read them.
 She stops reading to look around for her reading glasses, but she can’t see them.
 A smiling Julie is holding them in her lap, where they can’t be seen.
 Both girls know if their mother learns they’ll be earning money they’ll never get to see any of it.
 Not seeing the glasses in the room the woman goes back to squinting at the papers.
 But without her glasses, and being half drunk, she can’t read anything apart from the big ‘X’ put in the four places she needs to sign the papers, and a few other familiar symbols.

 She looks up, and asks, “How much is this going to cost?”
-She saw, and recognised, some figures that looked like prices, and doesn’t want to spend any money on the girls than she has to.
+She saw, and recognised, some figures that looked like prices, and doesn’t want to spend any more money on the girls than she has to.
 She’s still upset with the social worker who organised for some of the welfare money to go direct to the store for food, and that was done three years ago.

 Jenner smiles, and truthfully says, “It’ll cost us nothing, as someone else has agreed to pay all the costs involved for us.”
-Mrs Denning smiles at the response, nods, picks up the pen, and signs at the four well marked places.
+Mrs Denning smiles at the response, nods yes, picks up the pen, and signs at the four well marked places.
 Jenner collects the forms to put them in her school bag to hand back to Hal tomorrow.